 Use a split-complementary colour scheme gives strong visual contrast, but is more harmonious than using complementary colours.
 It uses the two colours either side of the complementary colour of the base colour you have chosen.
 For example:

 Analogous colours are three situated next to one another on the colour wheel, for blue, green and yellow.
-This combination can be used to create the most peace and harmony in a painting because the colours have a close relationship with one another.
+Use this combination to create harmony in a painting.
 As the colours are so similar, create variation in the saturation and values of the colours.

 Another way to create contrast and harmony in your work is by limiting your palette to just a few colours.
 Pick colours that give variety in warm and cool tones to give the appearance of variation.